Automattic/wp-calypso/packages/composite-checkout/README.md

 ## Steps

+**This API has changed significantly and the below information is not correct.
+The docs will be updated soon.**

 The `Checkout` component accepts an optional `steps` prop which is an array of Step objects.
 Each Step is an object with properties that include both React elements to display at certain times as well as metadata about how the step should be displayed.
 Here's an example step:

 ```js